TUHH-TVT/openCOSMO-RS_cpp/README.md

 >   - [More information here](https://docs.microsoft.com/en-us/visualstudio/python/working-with-c-cpp-python-in-visual-studio?view=vs-2019)
 > - Please check whether the specified instruction set matches your target hardware
 >     - Properties > Configuration Properties > C/C++ > Code Generation > Enable Enhanced Instruction Set
+>     - Supported are SSE3, AVX, AVX2/FMA, defaults to SSE3.
+>     - If this is not set correctly, in the best case it will run slower than it could, in the worsed cased it will crash.
+> - A small python project is also included in the bindings folder showing how to use it from within visual studio.
+To test, build and execute run_example.py.

+> Build on **Windows** with cmake (tested with vs community 2019).
+> - To run with a specific conda environment, activate the environment before running the commands to build.
+> - Please check whether the specified instruction set matches your target hardware
+>     - you can change this in CMakeLists.txt by setting the appropriate compilation flag.
->     - Supported are AVX, AVX2, if you select any other, SSE3 will be used.
+>     - Supported are SSE3, AVX, AVX2/FMA, defaults to SSE3.
+>     - If this is not set correctly, in the best case it will run slower than it could, in the worsed cased it will crash.
+> - Commands to build
+>     - cd _openCOSMO-RS_cpp_
+>     - mkdir _build_
+>     - cd _build_
+>     - cmake ..
+>     - cmake --build .
+>     - the build will default to a debug build.
+For a release build, use the following:
+>     - cmake --build . --config Release
-> - A small python project is also included showing how to use it from within visual studio.
+> - A small python project is also included in the bindings folder showing how to use it from within visual studio.
+To test, build, move the *.pyd file into the bindings folder and execute run_example.py.

 > Build on **Linux** with gcc (tested with gcc version 9.2.0 and python 3.6):
 > - Execute the following command within the bindings folder after adding the corrects paths. (_pybind11_include_folder_, _eigen_include_folder_, _python_include_folder_)